skrishnau/OnlineTests/README.md

 ### Features

 - Multiple sets within a question-paper,
-- Examination timeout and deadline.
+- Examination duration, timeout and deadline.
 - Examination questions visibility settings.
 All in one page or grouped by sets or one question per page.
 - Multichoice and plain-text answers.
 - Easy Reporting.
 Cumulative reports.